 The Japanese guards were in the midship area (on the bridge) and on the quarterdeck/poopdeck (at the rear of the ship).
 I think there were around 200 well-armed soldiers.
 Both the midship and the poopdeck areas were prohibited for the non-Japanese. […]

 The holds were normally divided by two metal platforms, creating horizontal spaces: the top, middle and bottom hold.
 The bottom hold was sealed as there was probably cargo in it.
 The mid and top areas were for people.

 These two holds were further split into a number of horizontal layers, constructed from wooden buttresses with shelves.
 The Japanese divided each of these decks into another three layers and thus obtained six layers of people above each other.
 Each man had to crouch, almost crawling, to get in.

 We were housed in the stern, where there were still three vertical holds.
 In total there were three times six i.e. 18 compartments in the rear part of the ship for the POWs.

 Source: Nicola Meinders

 We learnt more from prisoners who were already stationed there.
-It seemed that it was a long way from Moeara Enim to Pakan Baroe with a total of sixteen camps across the journey.
-These camps were numbered from one to fourteen a. starting in Pakan Baroe.
-I was in few of those internment camps; 4 (Taratak Boeloen), 5 (Loeboeksakat), 7 (Lipat Kian) and 11 (Koeantanrivier).
+They told us that on the whole way from Muara Enim to Pekanbaru there were 16 camps.
+These were numbered from 1 to 14a, starting in Pekanbaru.
+I was in a couple of those camps; 4 (Taratak Boeloen), 5 (Loeboeksakat), 7 (Lipat Kian) and 11 (Koeantanrivier).

 We were transferred from one camp to another whenever a section of the railway line was completed.
-A maintenance team was kept behind, and the rest went on further.
-The old story was repeated with medical care, i.e. none at all.
+A maintenance team was kept behind, and the rest went on.
+In the camps it was the same old story when it came to medical care – there was none at all.
 The food remained poor and in short supply.
 It wasn’t just the POWs whose lives had changed, the conditions for the Japanese were also worse than before.